 If you like this podcast, we would appreciate it if you follow and share.
 As always, we welcome feedback.
 If you have an idea for a podcast episode, we’d love to hear it!

 Listen in with student debt experts and Board Member Drs.
-Tony Bartels and Rebecca Mears in this next installment of our Student Debt Series.
-In this episode we’re covering the latest news on the student loans as it relates to the outcome of the recent presidential election.
+Tony Bartels and Rebecca Mears in this next installment of our Student Debt Series covering the One Big Beautiful Bill impact on student loans.

 As always, we want to hear from YOU.
 Please share your thoughts by sending an email or joining the conversation.